maurobonfietti/slim4-api-skeleton-crud-generator/README.md

 Given an resource, like a table in MySQL, autogenerate a simple CRUD endpoints.

-For example, if you have an "user" table, the script generate 5 (five) new endpoints on the routes "/user".
+For example, if you have a table with the name 'user', the script generate the new endpoints on routes `/user`.

-Following the previous example, the command generate new endpoints like:
+Following the previous example, the command generate 5 (five) new endpoints like:

 - Get All Users: `GET /user`
 - Get One User: `GET /user/{id}`